-At this page you will learn more about CBT.
+On this page you will learn more about CBT.
 Would you like to work with CBT yourself?
-A psychologists at Mindler is only a videocall away.
+A psychologist at Mindler is only a video call away.

 What is Cognitive Behavioural Therapy (CBT)?